axelqc/axelqc.github.io/_talks/cuernavaca.md

 location: "Cuernavaca, Morelos"
 ---

-Mathematical model using just-in-time and linear programming to solve a scheduling problem for an editorial which maximizes the utility while penalizing late shipping.
+Mathematical model using just-in-time and linear programming to solve a scheduling problem for an editorial, which maximizes the utility while penalizing late shipping.
 The model generates the production plan for the given demand in the established period.

 Introduction
 ------
-Editorials are crucial for students, when they encounter a problem it’s as simple as grabbing a specialized book and reading through it to get the answer and the reasons behind it.
-Editorials for universities must meet deadlines aligned with the calendar to stay competitive and remain relevant.
+Editorials are crucial for students; when they encounter a problem, it’s as simple as grabbing a specialized book and reading through it to get the answer and the reasons behind it.
+Editorials for universities must meet deadlines aligned with the calendar to stay competitive and relevant.
 To accomplish this, they must establish a production plan dealing with delivery dates, inventory costs, dealing with different suppliers, and maximizing their utility.
-It may seem difficult to make this happen, but with just-in-time methodology, an optimal production can be created.
+It may seem challenging to make this happen, but an optimal production can be created with a just-in-time methodology.

-JIT is the methodology meant to deliver the exact amount of material (books in this case) in the specified time.
+JIT is the methodology meant to deliver the exact amount of material (books, in this case) in the specified time.
 This can be achieved with linear programming, where a model is proposed to maximize utility and minimize cost while being flexible to adapt to the company’s needs.